programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 2. How to create a simple text-based game using the free, open source platform Twine.
 3. How to add complexity to a Twine game using code (macros) and CSS styling.

-## Required Materials
+# Required Materials
-To follow along with this lesson, you will need a computer with an internet connection to access to[Twine](http://twinery.org/), an open source, free to use platform for game creation.
+To follow along with this lesson, you will need a computer with an internet connection to access [Twine](http://twinery.org/), an open source, free to use platform for game creation.
 Twine can be downloaded and run on your desktop, but it can also be run directly in the browser.
-The majority of games I discuss as part of this tutorial are free to play and do not require any previous experience with games/gaming.
+The majority of games I discuss as part of this lesson are free to play and do not require any previous experience with games/gaming.

 To teach Twine in the classroom, your students will also need access to computers with internet connections.
 It is possible to use Twine on a mobile device, but the interface is challenging.
-I have succesfully taught Twine in situations in which not all of my students have acess to computers by having 2-4 students share a computer and create a game as a group.
+I have taught Twine in classes when not all of my students had acess to computers by having 2-4 students share a computer and create a game as a group.

 # Why Games?
 The academic study of video-games has existed since the 1980s, with scholars from multiple disciplines, including English, History, Psychology, and Education, analyzing games as cultural products.
 Humanities scholars draw on a number of tools and lenses to study games, borrowing from film studies, feminist analysis, queer theory, and digital rhetoric.
 In recent years the field of Game Studies has gained traction as the video-game industry has grown.
 Mainstream and independent games often deal directly with literary source material ([*Walden*](https://en.wikipedia.org/wiki/Walden,_a_game)) historical settings ([*Assassin’s Creed*](https://en.wikipedia.org/wiki/Assassin%27s_Creed)) or socio-political issues ([*Papers Please*](https://en.wikipedia.org/wiki/Papers,_Please)).
 For examples of game scholarship from multiple fields, see the journal [Game Studies](http://gamestudies.org/2004).